 You are here

 Flag football is fun for everyone and a safer alternative for parents who might hesitate letting their children start tackle football.
 The YMCA promises no tryouts, no getting cut and no bench warmers!
 Your child will learn how to throw, catch, run routes and all of the positions of the game.
 We use the YMCA Games Approach in our coaching methods where your child will learn the sport and have fun.
 Every child plays at least half of every game while making friends and learning new techniques.
 We want to help cultivate our youth into becoming outstanding people just as much as helping them become outstanding players.
+Our youth sports are open to Y members and non-members; members receive the lowest program fees.

 - One practice per week